vsillan/game-server-programming-course/README.md

 1. Intro to game server programming; C# for server development (part 1)
 2. C# for server development (part 2)
 3. ASP.NET Core Web API (part 1); REST-architecture
-4. ASP.NET Core Web API (part 2);
+4. ASP.NET Core Web API (part 2); MongoDB (part 1)
-5. Intro to NoSQL databases; MongoDB (part 1)
+5. Intro to NoSQL databases; MongoDB (part 2)
-6. MongoDB (part 2)
-7. Project work
+6. Project work
-8. Student presentations
+7. Student presentations

 ## Way of working

 Read the articles from the reading lists before the lectures where the concepts are presented.

-Try to complete the assignments on the same week they are presented. _Assignments need to be completed in order because they build on top of each other!_ By not completing the assignments in time, you make it harder for yourself to make progress in the course.
+Try to complete the assignments on the same week they are presented.
+IMPORTANT: **_Assignments need to be completed in order because they build on top of each other!_** By not completing the assignments in time, you make it harder for yourself to make progress in the course.

 Assignment solutions should be put inside your own GitHub (or similar) repository where I can have access to them.